nationalarchives/dr2-ingest/docs/architecture-decision-records/0015-bagit-like-package-for-generic-ingest.md

 ##### 2.1.1.
 Bag Declaration: bagit.txt

 - _ENCODING_ MUST be "UTF-8"
-- A "bagit.json" MUST be included containing a JSON representation of the same data, this is for system use.
+- A "bagit.json" MUST be included, containing a JSON representation of the same data; this is for system use.

 ##### 2.1.2.
 Payload Directory: data/

-- Payload files MUST NOT be organized in arbitrary subdirectory structures within the payload directory.
+- Payload files MUST NOT be organised in arbitrary subdirectory structures within the payload directory.
 - Payload files MUST be named with a UUID and no file extension.

 #### (New) 2.1.4.
 Metadata Tag File: payload-metadata.json

 The “payload-metadata.json” file is a tag file that contains metadata describing each entity within the payload of the bag.
 The metadata within this file is intended primarily for system use.
 The file consists of a single JSON array with an object for each entity within the bag.
 As the payload directory requires a flat structure of UUID filenames, hierarchy MAY be represented within this file using the “parent” field upon an entity.
-To represent hierarchy, the following types MAY be used in the “type” field; “ArchiveFolder”, “ContentFolder”, “Asset”, “File”.
+To represent hierarchy, the following types MAY be used in the “type” field: “ArchiveFolder”, “ContentFolder”, “Asset”, “File”.

 “ArchiveFolder” represents a folder created to manage archival hierarchy.
 This differs from “ContentFolder” which is used to represent a folder that is part of the transfer.
-“Assets” are an abstraction from “File”, one “Asset” MAY contain multiple “File”.
+“Assets” are an abstraction from “File”; one “Asset” MAY contain multiple “File”.
 Each “File” MUST BE identified with a UUID that is present within the payload directory, and each file within the payload directory MUST be included within “metadata.json”.

 The schema for this file is below.